France's Bastille Day parade meets the Olympic torch relay in an exceptional year

 Meanwhile, Russia’s war in Ukraine is threatening Europe’s security.
 At a meeting with military leaders Saturday, Macron said France will keep up support for Ukraine and called for higher defense spending next year because of ‘’approaching threats.’’

-The parade wraps up with the arrival of the flame, escorted by riders on horseback, 25 torchbearers, and cadets forming the shapes of the Olympic rings.
+The parade wrapped up with the arrival of the flame, escorted by riders on horseback, 25 torchbearers, and cadets dressed in the five Olympic colors forming the shapes of the five interlocking Olympic rings.

+The first torchbearer was Col. Thibault Vallette, equestrian gold medalist in the 2016 Rio Olympics, who passed it on to a group of young athletes smiling broadly as they passed it hand-to-hand in front of the presidential tribune.

 Usually, the parade travels from the Napoleon-era Arc de Triomphe to the Concorde plaza, where France’s last king and queen were beheaded.

 This year, Concorde has been transformed into a huge Olympic venue for breakdancing, skateboarding and BMX.
-So the parade route heads to the Bois de Boulogne park on the city’s edge instead.
+So the parade route headed to the Bois de Boulogne park on the city’s edge instead.

 Olympic venue construction around the Eiffel Tower means spectators can’t gather beneath the monument to watch its annual fireworks show, either.